nico78916/TrollMenuLethalCompany/README.md

 ## Usage
 In game, press F1 to open the menu.
-Some menus are available only when in game.

-At this time, using the mod in multiplayer without being the host was not tested.
+At this time, the mod has not been tested while not being the host.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+You can create tabs by adding a new class in the package `LethalCompanyTrollMenuMod.tabs`.
+You just have to use IMGUI to create your menu.